RLOpensource/tensorflow_RL/README.md

 This repository is designed to provide an easy demo reinforcement learning framework for those studying deep reinforcement learning.

-This framework is based on a tensorflow, and you can use it if you want to import the model you want into model.py.
+This framework is based on a tensorflow.
+And the basic model is implemented in example_model directory.
+If you want to use your own model, please refer provided model in example_model directory

 We provide a tutorial to train the agent for the environment, and tutorials by action and input shape are provided as follows.